 Great Sand Dunes National Park and Preserve

-Colorado is not normally a state one thinks of when they picture sand dunes.
-However, it turns out that Great Sand Dunes National Park is home to the tallest sand dunes in North America.
+Colorado's Great Sand Dunes National Park is home to the tallest sand dunes in North America.
 Some of them tower as high as 750 feet making for a truly fascinating sight after driving through the rugged peaks of the Rockies in the northern part of the state.
 Great Sand Dunes is located just outside Alamosa, about an hour north of the New Mexico border and covers about 150,000 acres.

 As with the other parks, there are plenty of opportunities for hiking.
 Most popular is trekking to the top of the tallest dunes in the park.
 Star Dune is the tallest at approximately 750 feet.
 The NPS recommends you set aside at least six to nine hours to complete the approximate eight-mile round trip hike.
 For off-road enthusiasts, this one of the rare National Parks where you can do some more technical and challenging driving through Medano Pass Primitive Road, a 22-mile scenic stretch.
 All vehicles must be 4-wheel drive, and some sand and water crossings are to be expected.
 This road does close at times, so check ahead of time to see the status of it before you go.
 This park also allows horseback riding, just make sure you brush up on the park's regulations because some areas are closed to horse use.